Detection policy

 • PDF

-You can block threats using predefined rules or create a Custom Policy to block an IP or a range of IP addresses.
+You can block threats using predefined detection rules available in the Detection Policy page or create a Custom Policy to block an IP or a range of IP addresses.
 When you use automatic blocking using detection rules, the threat actor does not get a window of opportunity to damage your systems.
-You also save time manually reviewing threats that have been detected with a high level of confidence.
+You can also save time manually reviewing threats that have been detected with a high level of confidence.

-Traceable analyzes application activity for anomalies using machine learning.
-This anomaly detection is refined by leveraging an open-source, continuously updated set of rules called Core Rule Set (CRS).
+Traceable uses the anomaly detection engine to find anomalies using machine learning.
+Traceable then detects requests and responses where the parameters deviate from the established baseline.
+These deviations are known as anomalies.
+Traceable analyzes these anomalies and application activity to identify malicious activities in your application and block it.
+The anomaly detection is refined by leveraging an open-source, continuously updated set of rules called Core Rule Set (CRS).
 Additionally, specific high-confidence rules are enabled for detection and blocking locally without engaging Traceable's system intelligence.
 The Traceable agent applies the high-confidence rules without sending your data to the Traceable platform.

 You can enable local blocking for a particular set of threat types.
 Each threat type has several sub-rules you can individually turn on or off for fine-tuning.